What are the five types of collagen?

 Type V collagen is found in some layers of skin and hair but it is mostly found in the placenta and cornea.
 This type of collagen supports neonatal proper development, helps with eye conditions, and regulates the development of collagen fibers.
 Type V collagen can be found as a supplement and in egg whites(you need to eat a lot of them!).

 Also, another important type that does not get the hype, is the X. Type X supports joint and bone health together with type II.
 It is primarily found in joints and bones and you can increase it more by choosing specific foods like eggs and chicken.

 Do you need all these types of collagen?

 No!
 Every type of collagen has a different function but the type I collagen is enough for the needs of a healthy adult.
-Sipnutri's collagen is hydrolysed marine collagen which means it is type I collagen,the most abundant,effective and strong type especially when it comes to skin health.
-So do not worry about consuming all 5 types of collagen, a high quality supplement like ours is more than enough for your daily needs!
+Sipnutri's collagen is hydrolyzed marine collagen which means it is type I collagen, the most abundant, effective, and strong type especially when it comes to skin health.
+So do not worry about consuming all 5 types of collagen, a high-quality supplement like ours is more than enough for your daily needs!